ackmanx/spotify-notify/README.md

 * FEATURE: Lazy-load images

 Question, what happens if you refresh spotify, reload the page then do it again before the first finishes?

+# Bug
+After everything is marked as seen, the response is:
+{
+    "5k4FRe5qvkCjlqLYS1o3Jn": {
+        "id": "5k4FRe5qvkCjlqLYS1o3Jn",
+        "name": "The Background Musicians",
+        "albums": []
+    }
+}

+This is not triggering "Nothing new :(" text because the response has keys, just no albums.

+We need to not return results for artists that have no new albums

+# Feature
+Send back in data set how many followed artists there are

+We can use this to see if the user is following any artists and report that to the screen